learn-static/foundations-2-markdown/intro-markdown.md

 ### Let's apply this to GitHub ###
 1. Within the Edit file tab of `index.md`, add an image below the header "Senjafuda collections at the University of Oregon" using the information below.

 **Image alternative text description:** Two-unit votive slip with double black border.
-Stone buddha scultpure with supernatural surroundings.
+Stone buddha sculpture with supernatural surroundings.
 Multiple white slips with black text at top.

 **Image URL:** https://oregondigital.org/media/medium-images/c/5/oregondigital-df72bk65c.jpg